Recommended Resources for HSPs:

 Below you will find a list of resources for HSPs that I have compiled.
 I also specialize in anxiety, couples and LGBTQQ so I've also included information that HSPs may find useful within these areas as well.
 This list will be added to periodically, and I also welcome hearing about good resources for HSPs you know about and would like to see added.

-- Online Global Course for HSPs, sign up now to start September 25 (Uses the 8-week brain training program from my book with the added benefit of working directly with me and other HSPs).
+- Online Global Course for HSPs, sign up now for the next available course (Uses the 8-week brain training program from my book with the added benefit of working directly with me and other HSPs).
 This course helps make foundational positive changes specifically for the HSP brain to reduce stress and anxiety and begin to blossom and thrive toward your best self.

 - HSP Book: Brain Training For The Highly Sensitive Person: Techniques To Reduce Anxiety and Overwhelming Emotions: An 8-Week Program (Reviewed by Tara Brach, Ted Zeff and Rick Hanson) There are also two new HSP Journals that are companion workbook guides for the Brain Training book.
 Positives Journal and Challenges and Growth Journal.

 - HSP Coaching worldwide one-on-one video, phone, email or messaging.

 - Coaching for Parents of Highly Sensitive Children

 - Psychotherapy: in California specializing in the highly sensitive person, anxiety, couples, and LGBTQQ

 - HSP Facebook Group, offers resources for HSPs.
 I invite you to "like" it to stay connected.